Miguel Rojas Player Props: Dodgers vs. Giants

 Miguel Rojas At The Plate

-- In 45 games played this year, he has not hit a home run.
+- He has not hit a home run in his 46 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.